AI as a Co-CxO: More Than Just an Answering Machine

-Why aren’t most companies gaining the maximum value from AI?
+Why are most companies not gaining the maximum value from AI?
 Unfortunately, AI is often treated like an answering machine, not a major team player.
 You ask AI a question, it answers, and the interaction ends.
 There is no memory, no long-term context, and no connection to your strategy.
 That kind of AI can save time, but it cannot shape direction.

 What’s Different About AI as a Co-CxO?

 AI as a co-CxO is different.
-As a co-CxO, it can:
+As a co-CxO, it can sit at the table with you, understand your business, and help you think through decisions over time.

 AI as a Co-CxO Understands Your Business